chat-roulettte/chat-roulette/README.md

 Chat Roulette helps you stay connected to your Slack community by introducing you to other members on a regular cadence.

 It works by inviting the `@chat-roulette-bot` to your Slack channel.
-The bot will pair members of the Slack channel every round (eg, every two weeks), giving participants enough time to meet for a video call before the start of the next chat-roulette round.
+The bot will pair up members of the Slack channel every round (eg, every two weeks), giving participants ample time to connect.
+The bot will suggest connecting in person over coffee or virtually over a video call using Zoom, Google Meet, or Microsoft Teams based on each channel's _Connection Mode_ setting.

 ### Screenshots